 Giving is one of the results of love.

-“For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
-(John 3:16).
-When you see someone that is an unselfish giver, you can see love.
+“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
+When you see someone who is an unselfish giver, you can see love.
 This not only includes money, but also time.
-But this universe was created to function on love and giving, so whenever you give, more is returned.
+This universe was created to function on love and giving, so whenever you give, more is returned.
 God gave His only Son, but He got back billions of sons and daughters and His firstborn Son, Jesus as well.